DavidMatias44/ll/developer-notes/email-verification.md

 }
 ```

-- I modified the `verify-email` Blade view to style it with vanilla CSS.

 - Then, I added the `verified` middleware to protect certain views or resources:
 ```php
 Route::middleware(['auth', 'verified'])->group(function () {